zachmccabe/beijing/docs/how_the_book_got_made.md

 Both the maps and other illustrations were created in SVG.

-New to SVG?
-Start with Joni Trythall's [Pocket Guide to Writing SVG](http://svgpocketguide.com/book/).
-It is brilliant, and I only wish I'd found it sooner.
+Joni Trythall's [Pocket Guide to Writing SVG](http://svgpocketguide.com/book/) is brilliant, and I only wish I'd found it sooner.

 Maps were illustrated using [Maperative](http://maperitive.net/) on top of open-source [OSM data](http://www.openstreetmap.org/about).
 Some hand-polishing of the raw XML and the output SVG files was needed.
 Maperative is a brilliant tool although it takes some extra work to get it up and running on MacOS.